 In addition to the Hufstedler School of Education's general admission requirements, Education Specialist Intern Teaching credential candidates must comply with several additional requirements mandated by the California Commission on Teacher Credentialing (CCTC) before beginning any intern teaching position.
 These requirements are meant to both guarantee your own success in the classroom and students' safety.

 Please note that these are not requirements for entry into the preliminary teaching credential program - only to participate in the intern teaching portion of the program.
 Alliant staff will help guide you through meeting these requirements, which include:

 - CCTC credential application (41-4 form)

 - US Constitution competency

 - Signed Statement of Release form

-- 160 hours of pre-service fulfilled through either Alliant’s 6-week online pre-service course offered during the summer and winter, or prior teaching experience verified by district
+- 160 hours of pre-service fulfilled through Alliant's 6-week, online course offered immediately prior to each Fall and Spring term.

 CHOOSE AN ACCREDITED UNIVERSITY AND A CCTC-APPROVED PROGRAM

 The Hufstedler School of Education’s program is approved by the California Commission on Teacher Credentialing (CCTC).
 Alliant International University is accredited by the Western Association of Schools and Colleges (WASC).